aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/040_ssm/040_windows_stress/_index.md

-4. Once you have RDP'ed into the Windows Instance, launch task manager by right clicking on the menu bar and selecting "Task Manager".
-Click on "More details" button and then on the "Performance" tab so you can see the CPU graph as shown below.
+4. Once you have RDP'ed into the Windows Instance, launch task manager by right clicking on the menu bar and selecting "Task Manager" (or by using the SHIFT-CTRL-ESC keyboard sortcut).
+Click on **"More details"** button and then on the **"Performance"** tab so you can see the CPU graph as shown below.

 {{< img "WinNoStress.png" "Task Manager" >}}

 ## Run CPU Stress Experiment

-Let's head back to the [AWS Fault Injection Simulator Console](https://console.aws.amazon.com/fis/home?#Home).

-1. Once in the Fault Injection Simulator console, lets click on "Experiment templates" again on the left side pane.

-2. Select the experiment with the `WindowsBurnCPUviaSSM` description, then click on the "Actions" button and select "Start".
-This will allow us to enter additional tags before starting our experiment.
-Then click on the "Start experiment" button.
+{{% notice note %}}
+We are assuming that you know how to set up a basic FIS experiment and will focus on things specific to this experiment.
+If you need a refresher see the previous [**First Experiment**]({{< ref "030_basic_content/030_basic_experiment/" >}}) section.
+{{% /notice %}}

+Keep the RDP session with "Task Manager" running.
+In a new browser window navigate to the [**AWS Fault Injection Simulator Console**](https://console.aws.amazon.com/fis/home?#Home) and start the experiment:

+* use the `WindowsBurnCPUviaSSM`
+* add a `Name` tag of `FisWorkshopWindowsStress1`
-3. Next type in `start` and click on "Start Experiment" again to confirm you want to start the experiment.
+* confirm that you want to start the experiment

-{{< img "confirmstart.png" "Confirm Start" >}}

-This will take you to the running experiment that is started from the template.
-In the detail section of the experiment check `State` and you should see the experiment is initializing.
+* ensure that the "State" is `Running`

 Once the experiment is running, lets go back to the RDP session and observe the task manager graph.

 Watch the CPU percentage, it should hit 100% for a few minutes and then return back to 0%.
 Once we have observed the action we can logout of the Windows Instance and hit CTRL + C on the window you ran the port forwarding command to close the session.

 {{< img "WindowsStressed.png" "Windows Stressed" >}}

-## Learning and improving

-Congrats for completing this lab!
+Congratulations for completing this lab!
 In this lab you walked through running an experiment that took action within a Windows EC2 Instance using AWS Systems Manager and a custom run command.
 Using the integration between Fault Injection Simulator and AWS Systems Manager you can run scripted actions within an EC2 Instance.
 Through this integration you can script events against your applications or run other chaos engineering tools and frameworks.

+## Learning and improving

 Since this instance wasn't doing anything there aren't any actions.
 To think about how to use this to test a hypothesis and make an improvement consider building custom SSM scripts to run custom scenarios.
-We will cover some of these in the **Common Scenarios** section.
+We will cover some of these in the [**Common Scenarios**]({{< ref "030_basic_content/090_scenarios" >}}) section.

 ## Cleanup

-If you created an additional `CpuStress` CloudFormation stack in the **FIS SSM Setup** section, make sure to delete that stack to avoid incurring additional costs.
+If you created an additional `CpuStress` CloudFormation stack in the [**FIS SSM Setup**]({{< ref "030_basic_content/040_ssm/010_setup" >}}) section, make sure to delete that stack to avoid incurring additional costs.